Application Process and Instructions

 Applicants must use their full first and last name (full middle name or middle initial is optional) or first initial, full middle and last name on the application.
 Neither initials alone nor a nickname will be accepted.
 It is imperative that the information on the application be legibly written.

 The application must be endorsed by the state Senator of the district in which the applicant resides, or in the case of a nonresident employed in Pennsylvania, be endorsed by the Senator of the district in which the applicant is employed.
 In the event of a vacancy in a Senatorial district, the Senator of an adjacent district should endorse the application.
+Please note that pursuant to Act 119 of 2014, Senatorial endorsement of notary applications will no longer be required effective January 5, 2015.

 Notary applicants for reappointment must continue to meet all of the requirements that initial applicants must meet, including completion of the three hour education requirement within six months prior to their reappointment.
 Applications for reappointment must be filed at least two to three months prior to the expiration date of a commission.